The Best Laser Printer for Home Use, Ranked by Real-World Performance

 Is a laser printer actually better than an inkjet for home use?

 For text-heavy, intermittent home printing, most people find laser more reliable.
 Toner is a dry powder rather than liquid ink, so a laser printer that sits untouched for a month will print the same crisp page on day one as it did when new.
-Inkjets generally win for photo-quality color output, but they need more frequent use to stay healthy.
+Inkjets generally win for photo-quality color output, but they need more frequent use to stay healthy, since the ink itself can dry inside the nozzles during long idle stretches.
+If your printing is sporadic — a few documents here and there rather than a steady weekly habit — that single difference tends to outweigh almost everything else on a spec sheet.

 How much does it actually cost to run a laser printer per page?